roman-milk/roman-milk.github.io/cvsn.md

  =======

  The city of Madrid awaits, patient reader.
 Follow in the footsteps of Hemingway, and young Jack.
 And don't forget to vote, if you enjoyed the story, and generous Leanne!
-Report_Story #1